How to do travel photography?

 USE THE RULE OF THIRDS

-This well-known photography rule still works on travel photography.
-Learn about the rule of thirds and after you can brake it.
-Also if you need to crop your images when you edit a photo, other masters of photography made it before!
+This well-known photography rule still works in travel photography.
+Learn about the rule of thirds and after you can break it.
+Also if you need to crop your images think that other masters of photography made it before!

 “There was a plank fence around some repairs behind the Gare Saint Lazare train station.
 I happened to be peeking through a gap in the fence with my camera at the moment the man jumped.
 The space between the planks was not entirely wide enough for my lens, which is the reason why the picture is cut off on the left.”Henri Cartier-Bresson